Experimental investigation relating free-surface features to sub-surface turbulence: Estimating the viscous dissipation

-As discussed in Sec.\ \ref{sec:experimental_flows} our experiments do not fully satisfy the criteria for HIT, so it was deemed prudent to also consider other physics-based approaches.
-We draw on the longitudinal and transverse structure functions, respectively
+As discussed in Sec.~\ref{sub-sub-sec:experimental_flows} our experiments do not fully satisfy the criteria for HIT, so we also consider other physics-based approaches.
+We draw on the longitudinal and transverse structure functions, respectively,